-So long as the outstanding shares of our Class B common stock represent not less than 40% at any time after our first annual meeting of stockholders of the combined voting power of common stock, we will not have a classified board of directors, and all directors will be elected for annual terms.
+So long as the outstanding shares of our Class B common stock represent of the combined voting power of common stock, we will not have a classified board of directors, and all directors will be elected for annual terms.

-At any time after our first annual meeting of stockholders, when the outstanding shares of our Class B common stock represent less than 40% of the combined voting power of common stock, we will have a classified board of directors consisting of three classes of approximately equal size, each serving staggered three-year terms.
+When the outstanding shares of our Class B common stock represent less than of the combined voting power of common stock, we will have a classified board of directors consisting of three classes of approximately equal size, each serving staggered three-year terms.
 Our directors will be assigned by the then-current board of directors to a class.